-

 - animal

-- (derogatory) a contemptible person
+- (derogatory) rascal

-- (sometimes humurous), a crazy person
+- (sometimes humurous) a crazy person

 Adjective